 One in 20 infants born to mothers with HCV gets the virus.
 That can happen in the womb, during delivery, or after the baby is born.
 The disease usually does not affect your baby before birth.
 Your child can’t catch the virus from your breast milk, but check with your doctor if your nipples are cracked or bleeding since the virus spreads through blood.

 There’s no way to prevent the virus from spreading to your baby.
-You don’t need to deliver by cesarian section just because you have hepatitis C.
+You don’t need to deliver by cesarean section just because you have hepatitis C.

 Test and Care